BZoennchen/supercollider-book/_sources/chapters/supercollider/live-coding/4-proxy-space.md

 )
 ```

-Note that if you set an argument for the proxy node it will use it and you can not override it by re-evaluating the ``Pbind``.
+Note that if you set an argument for the proxy node it will be used regardless of the argument with the same name of the ``Pbind``.
+You can not override it by re-evaluating the ``Pbind``.

 ```isc
 ~test_beep.set(\freq, 200);